Turning a Hobby in to a Business

 - Spending time working on the business and not on your hobby.

-- If you stop doing it you won’t have an income.
+- If you stop doing it you will not have an income.

 - You will have to sell what you do.